-Previously, between 1870 and 1977, many Catholics in Tewkesbury had used the church on the hill at the Mythe which had been built by the Marquis de Lys (and was actually a conversion from a block of stables).
+Between 1870 and 1977 Catholics in Tewkesbury used the church on the hill at the Mythe by the Marquis de Lys (a conversion from a block of stables).
 A full and interesting history of the parish, compiled in 2005 by Father Richard Barton is available in the church office.

-Above we have a photograph of Father Larkin who was parish priest at the time of the move.
-He lived in various local cotages after the sale of the Mythe property, but left before the new presbytery in Chance Street had been completed and was replaced as parish priest by Father Stirrat.
+Father Larkin who was parish priest at the time of the move.
+He left the parish before the new presbytery in Chance Street had been completed, replaced by Father Stirrat.

 Part of the Borough Council’s planning consent for the Chance Street property involved landscaping the site.
 This was started in the early 1980’s – a decade that also saw the completion of the covered annexe (Narthex) and the installation of coloured glass windows in the sanctuary.
 In 1990 Bishop Mervyn Alexander visited to bless four further new windows in the nave and to re-hallow the Victorian Pearce-Serocold window in the Narthex, which attracted quite a lot of media attention when it belatedly followed the parishioners down from the Mythe.